 Handling Webhooks

-Follow these best practices when processing webhooks:
+Follow these best practices when processing webhooks:1.
+Respond Quickly

-Return a 200 OK status immediately, then process the webhook asynchronously.
+Return a200 OK status immediately, then process the webhook asynchronously.
 Glyde waits for a response and will retry if your endpoint times out.

 2. Handle Duplicates

 Webhooks may be delivered more than once.
-Use the reference field to implement idempotency—check if you’ve already processed a webhook before taking action.
+Use thereference field to implement idempotency—check if you’ve already processed a webhook before taking action.

 3. Verify Before Acting

 Store webhook payloads for debugging and audit purposes.
-If something goes wrong, logs help you understand what happened.
+If something goes wrong, logs help you understand what happened.Retry Policy

-If your endpoint doesn’t return a 2xx response, Glyde retries with exponential backoff:
+If your endpoint doesn’t return a2xx response, Glyde retries with exponential backoff:

 - 1st retry: 5 minutes